Speakers & Panelists

 Col Davis is a member of multiple medical societies including the American College of Surgeons and the American Society of Plastic Surgeons.
 He is board certified in both General Surgery/Trauma and Plastic and Reconstructive Surgery.
 He was elected a Fellow of the American College of Surgeons in 2010.

 Col Davis has deployed in support of Operation Enduring Freedom in Afghanistan where he served as Chief, Reconstructive Surgery.
-Following deployment, Col Davis transferred to the US Army Institute of Surgical Research in San Antonio, TX on Special Authorization form the Air Force Surgeon General to begin research in advanced reconstructive surgery and regenerative medicine for the benefit of combat injured.
+Following deployment, Col Davis transferred to the US Army Institute of Surgical Research in San Antonio, TX on Special Authorization from the Air Force Surgeon General to begin research in advanced reconstructive surgery and regenerative medicine for the benefit of combat injured.
 In 2013, Col Davis became Deputy Commander of the US Army Institute of Surgical Research and began the RESTOR™ program (Restorative Endeavor for Servicemembers Through Optimization of Reconstruction).

 Col Davis has served as the Chair of the Scientific Steering Committee for the US Regenerative Medicine Research Portfolio and is currently the Director, US Combat Casualty Care Research Program.